 "[M]inimum contacts necessary to support [specific] jurisdiction exist where the defendant purposefully availed itself of the privilege of doing business in the forum and could foresee being haled into court there."
 Charles Schwab Corp. v.
 Bank of Am.
 Corp., 883 F.3d 68, 82 (2d Cir.
 2018) (quoting Licci ex rel.
 Licci v.
 Lebanese Canadian Bank, SAL, 732 F.3d 161, 170 (2d Cir.
 2013) ("Licci IV")).
 For specific personal jurisdiction, "[c]ourts typically require that the plaintiff show some sort of causal relationship between a defendant's U.S. contacts and the episode in suit,' and the plaintiff's claim must in some way 'arise from the defendant's purposeful contacts with the forum."
 Charles Schwab Corp., 883 F.3d at 84 (quoting Waldman v.
 Palestine Liberation Org., 835 F.3d 317, 341, 343 (2d Cir.
 2016)).
-"Although a defendant's contacts with the forum state may be 'intertwined with [its] transactions or interactions with the plaintiff or other parties ... [,] a defendant's relationship with a . . . third party, standing alone, is an insufficient basis for jurisdiction.""
+"Although a defendant's contacts with the forum state may be 'intertwined with [its] transactions or interactions with the plaintiff or other parties . . . [,] a defendant's relationship with a . . . third party, standing alone, is an insufficient basis for jurisdiction."
 U.S. Bank Nat'l Ass'n, 916 F.3d at 150 (quoting Walden, 571 U.S. at 134) (alteration in original).
 "It is insufficient to rely on a defendant's random, fortuitous, or attenuated contacts or on the unilateral activity of a plaintiff with the forum to establish specific jurisdiction."
-Id.

-EDRS asserts that the Liquidators "affirmatively represented to the District Court that all Redemption Payments to Citco Brokerage Customers (including [EDRS]) occurred outside the United States " Mem.
-L. at 16, ECF No.757.
-Plaintiffs argued before the District Court that "every relevant component of the [redemption] transactions at issue here occurred outside the territorial jurisdiction of the United States."
-Id. (emphasis in original); see also Plaintiffs-Appellants' Opening Brief for Second-Round Appeal at 24, Fairfield Sentry Ltd. v.
+RCBAG asserts that the Liquidators "affirmatively represented to the District Court that all Redemption Payments to Citco Brokerage Customers (including RCBAG) occurred outside the United States . . . . " Mem.
+L. at 15-16, ECF No. 746.
+Plaintiffs argued before the District Court that "[e]very relevant component of the [redemption] transactions at issue here occurred outside the territorial jurisdiction of the United States."
+Id. at 3 (emphasis in original); see also Plaintiffs-Appellants' Opening Brief for Second-Round Appeal at 24, Fairfield Sentry Ltd. v.
 Citibank NA London, No. 19-cv-3911 (S.D.N.Y.
 July 21, 2021), ECF No. 440 (the "Opening Brief").
-The Plaintiffs' Opening Brief concerned the extraterritorial application of the § 546(e)14 safe harbor.
+The Plaintiffs' Opening Brief concerned the extraterritorial application of the § 546(e)13 safe harbor.
 See Opening Brief at 24 (arguing that the "Bankruptcy Court erred in holding that Section 546(e)'s safe harbor could apply extraterritorially to shield from avoidance settled securities transactions that occurred exclusively outside the United States.").

 As another bankruptcy court in this district has stated, the "tests for personal jurisdiction and extraterritoriality are not the same."
 Spizz v.
 Goldfarb Seligman & Co.
 (In re Ampal-Am.
 Israel Corp.), 562 B.R.
 601, 613 n.14 (Bankr.
 S.D.N.Y.
 2017).
-In Spizz, the bankruptcy court was able to simultaneously find that the "[t]ransfer was not domestic, and hence, cannot be avoided" under § 547, while also clarifying that by "attend[ing] meetings in New York around the time of, and apparently in conjunction with, the commencement of the chapter 11 case," a defendant may be "subject to specific personal jurisdiction."
-Id. at 613-14.
+In Spizz, the bankruptcy court was able to simultaneously find that the "[t]ransfer was not domestic, and hence, cannot be avoided" under § 547, while also clarifying that by "attend[ing] meetings in New York around the time of,